Join the Climate Crowd

 You can read our guidelines for conducting key-informant interviews, and download the survey.
 Be sure to select "Interview" under "Type of Report" when submitting your data into the online form, as this will populate the form with extra fields.
 In addition to the interview questions, use a descriptive title, write a brief summary description, and submit photos!

 Submit one to two paragraphs on your own observations of how people and nature are being affected by changes in weather and climate, and how they are coping.

 You can also write and contribute a story conveying information in narrative form based on your experiences.
-See this worksheet for some key elements of storytelling.

 Be sure to select "Personal Observation" or "Story" under "Type of Report" when submitting your data into the online form.
 In addition to your observation or story, use a descriptive title, and submit photos!

 Submit a Report

 Once you've submitted a report, we will review it before posting it to the map.